Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Abstract

 \section{Abstract}

-Human users increasingly rely on natural language interactions with large language models (LLMs) in order to receive help on a large variety of tasks and problems.
-However, the trustworthiness and perceived legitimacy of LLMs is undermined by the fact that their output is frequently stated in very confident terms, even when its accuracy is questionable.
-Therefore, there is a need to signal the confidence of the language model to a user in order to reap the benefits of human-machine collaboration and mitigate potential harms. \emph{Verbalized uncertainty} is the expression of confidence with linguistic means, an approach that integrates perfectly into language-based interfaces.
-Nevertheless, most recent research in natural language processing (NLP) overlooks the nuances surrounding human uncertainty communication and the data biases that influence machine uncertainty communication.
-We argue for \emph{anthropomimetic uncertainty}, meaning that intuitive and trustworthy uncertainty communication requires a degree of linguistic authenticity and personalization to the user, which could be achieved by emulating human communication.
-We present a thorough overview over the research in human uncertainty communication, survey ongoing research, and perform additional analyses to demonstrate so-far overlooked biases in verbalized uncertainty.
-We conclude by pointing out unique factors in human-machine communication of uncertainty and deconstruct anthropomimetic uncertainty into future research directions for NLP.\\
+Human users increasingly communicate with large language models (LLMs), but LLMs suffer from frequent overconfidence in their output, even when its accuracy is questionable, which undermines their trustworthiness and perceived legitimacy.
+Therefore, there is a need for language models to signal their confidence in order to reap the benefits of human-machine collaboration and mitigate potential harms. \emph{Verbalized uncertainty} is the expression of confidence with linguistic means, an approach that integrates perfectly into language-based interfaces.
+Most recent research in natural language processing (NLP) overlooks the nuances surrounding human uncertainty communication and the biases that influence the communication of and with machines.
+We argue for \emph{anthropomimetic uncertainty}, the principle that intuitive and trustworthy uncertainty communication requires a degree of imitation of human linguistic behaviors.
+We present a thorough overview of the research in human uncertainty communication, survey ongoing research in NLP, and perform additional analyses to demonstrate so-far underexplored biases in verbalized uncertainty.
+We conclude by pointing out unique factors in human-machine uncertainty and outlining future research directions towards implementing anthropomimetic uncertainty.\\